patconnole/openc2_companion/README.md

 # The Basics
 # Producer + Consumer

 * **Producers** send Commands to Consumers.
 If you want to defend your network, your network nodes will be OpenC2 Consumers, awaiting commands from your Producer(s).
-The Producer could be a command-line script that you run manually, or a billion dollar orchestration system.
-We don't care.
+The Producer could be a command-line script that you run manually, one of your Consumers, or a billion dollar orchestration system.
+It doesn't matter.
 * **Consumers** act when given a Command, and reply to Producers with Responses.

 Notice how nobody has said: